Why is social media reputation management so vital?

 Responding to Positive Posts and Comments

 Responding to positive posts and comments is straightforward and satisfying.

-Sincerely thank the person who gave positive feedback— tag them and reply to the post, to make sure they see.
+Sincerely thank the person who gave positive feedback.
+Make sure your reply is personal, and tag them when you reply to the post.

 Also, remember that user-generated content like this is extremely valuable.
 When it shows an authentic image of the product/service being used in real life, or gives genuine, clear and glowing reasons why the customer loves the product/service, that’s even better.

 - People trust this user-generated content, because they trust peer opinions more than traditional ads and other messaging that comes directly from your brand.

 - So, consider reposting the positive feedback to your own social media accounts (Be sure to ask the originator’s permission before using the content, and clearly credit them in your repost.)